Kimberly Spragg, Director

 Certificate in Biblical Studies, Capernwray Bible School, Carnforth, Lancashire, England

 Kimberly grew up in Ecuador and studied abroad in Costa Rica and England during her university years.
 As the ASC director, she teaches and is responsible for curriculum development and program oversight.
 After graduate school, Kimberly worked for the Kennedy School of Government at Harvard University in the program for Strategic Computing and Telecommunications in the Public Sector.
 Kimberly developed a passion to see student lives transformed through study abroad experiences when she served at Taylor University as the off-campus study coordinator and special assistant to the VP for academic affairs.
 She moved to the Council for Christian Colleges & Universities (CCCU) in 2001, working her way up to student programs director and traveling to all 11 CCCU student programs.
-In 2005, she became director of the ASC, and has since been pushing students to process their world, their art form, and their individual roles as global citizens in the light of their Christian faith.
+In 2005, she became director of the ASC, and has since been pushing students to process their individual roles as global citizens in the light of their Christian faith.

 B.A., Visual Communication, University of Technology, Sydney, NSW